dhellmann/pymotw-3/source/asyncio/synchronization.rst

 As with the :class:`Lock`, both :func:`coro1` and :func:`coro2` wait
 for the event to be set.
-The difference is that both can start as soon as the event state changes, and they do not need to wait to acquire a unique hold on the event object.
+The difference is that both can start as soon as the event state changes, and they do not need to acquire a unique hold on the event object.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'asyncio_event.py'))